-Trump Boasts About Scottish Golf Courses & UK Relationship, Despite Local Criticism
+Trump Boasts About Scottish Golf Courses & U.K. Relationship, Despite Local Criticism

 “Very proud of perhaps the greatest golf course anywhere in the world.
 Also, furthers U.K. relationship!”

-But the relationship between Trump and the people of Aberdeen, Scotland has been strained from the time he bought the land, as environmental and planning authorities were against his plans, because they believe the location threatens the fragile dune system and the area ecology.
+But the relationship between Trump and the people of Aberdeen, Scotland, has been strained from the time he bought the land, as environmental and planning authorities were against his plans, because they believe the location threatens the fragile dune system and the area ecology.

-The local newspaper, The Herald Scotland didn’t mince words in voicing their disdain for Trump and the project, calling the American president an “international pariah” and toxic.
+The local newspaper, the Herald Scotland, didn’t mince words in voicing their disdain for Trump and the project, calling the American president an “international pariah” and toxic.

-And while Trump seems thrilled with his Scottish courses now, that wasn’t the case in 2006 when he learned that 11 wind turbines were being constructed offshore, 9 miles north of Aberdeen.
+And while Trump seems thrilled with his Scottish courses now, that wasn’t the case in 2006 when he learned that 11 wind turbines were being constructed offshore, nine miles north of Aberdeen.

 1) The two Trump golf courses in Scotland have lost something like $200 million under Trump management.
 The losses are covered by loans from the Trump Organization.
 But where is that money coming from?
 Trump Co doesn't have anything like sufficient income https://t.co/EJHAnsvbHu